 Rust will also restrict the puddle’s flow making it stiffer and slower.

-As a result, the bead will be narrow, asymmetrical, convex, with undercuts since the sides will not fill with weld metal.
+As a result, the bead will be narrow, asymmetrical, and convex, with undercut since the sides will not fill with weld metal.

-To improve a stiff puddle, you can weld high a higher amperage or at a slower speed.
+To improve a stiff puddle, you can weld with a higher amperage or at a slower speed.

 6. Porosity and inclusions

 As mentioned, rust will release oxygen in the weld metal.
-Oxygen will create porosity and will combine with various elements creating many inclusions.
+Oxygen will create porosity and will combine with various elements, creating inclusions.

 Porosity and inclusions make the bead less dense and act as mechanical and corrosion stress points.

-As a result, the joint might break under high loads, and if under a corrosive environment, it will develop rust at higher rates.
+As a result, the joint may break under high loads.
+Under a corrosive environment, it will rust at higher rates.

 Is welding rusty metal bad for you?

 Pure rust can worsen the fume generation problem because it makes the arc unstable.
-But things can get worse if there are paint or grease leftovers mixed with the rusted metal.
-The resulting fumes will be more complex thus more harmful.
+But things can get worse if there is paint or grease mixed with the rusted metal.
+The resulting fumes will be more complex, thus more harmful.

-You must always keep your head away from the fume flow and wear a welding respirator for added protection.
+You must always keep your head away from the fumes and wear a welding respirator for added protection.

-Furthermore, if you try to remove some of the rust, you must avoid inhaling the dust you will create.
+Furthermore, if you try to remove rust, you must avoid inhaling the dust you will create.

 An N95 respirator or filter is enough for rusted metal.
-Still, you need higher protection if there are paint or oil residues in the rust.
+Still, you need higher protection if there are paint or oil residues.

 Weldpundit has an article on welding respirators for home welders to learn more about them.